 Improving Teacher Pipeline

 It’s up to the state officials.
 They are looking at new ways to improve the teacher pipeline in Indiana.
 A new program gives hope.
-It is run by Ivy Tech Community College and Marian University.
+It is run by Ivy Tech Community College and Marian University in Indianapolis.
 It involves students getting their associate’s, bachelor’s, and master’s degrees within three to four years after high school so they can pursue careers in education.

 Education: Freezing Tuition